joanadopp/genedetector/README.md

 There are in total 9995 genes and 106762 individual cells detected in our [single cell RNA-seq dataset](https://www.nature.com/articles/s41593-023-01549-4).

-The shiny for python web app allows anyone to upload their list of genes and download the result after running the genedetector.
+The shiny [web app](https://joana-dopp.shinyapps.io/gene_detector/) allows anyone to upload their list of genes and download the result after running the genedetector.